PTAB

 2. Patent Overview

-- Title: Remote Deposit of Checks
+- Title: Remote Check Deposit via Mobile Image Capture

-- Brief Description: The ’571 patent discloses systems and methods for remotely depositing a check using a camera on a mobile device.
-The technology involves monitoring an image of the check against predefined quality criteria and providing feedback to the user before capturing and transmitting the image to a financial institution.
+- Brief Description: The ā571 patent relates to a system for remote check deposit using a camera on a mobile device.
+The invention focuses on monitoring a check image against predefined criteria (e.g., positioning, brightness, skew) to ensure sufficient quality for processing, providing feedback to the user, and automatically capturing the image once the criteria are met before transmitting it to a depository.

 3. Grounds for Unpatentability

-Ground 1: Claims 1-3, 6, 9, 10, and 13 are obvious over Acharya in view of Luo
+Ground 1: Claims 1-3, 6, 9, 10, and 13 are obvious over Acharya in view of Luo.

 - Prior Art Relied Upon: Acharya (Patent 8,768,836) and Luo (Chinese Application # CN 1897644A).